Boyi and Shuqi: Legacy

 Boyi and Shuqi have had a long legacy both in philosophy and literature and in art and poetry.

 Philosophy and literature

-Boyi and Shuqi's life and their choices in life became a mainstay of Chinese philosophy and literature.
-Why did they make the choices that they did, giving up chances for fortune, power, and riches?
-In the end, would they have regretted their choices, or done the same?
-If Heaven rewards good and punishes evil, why did Boyi and Shuqi starve, while various wicked evil doers seem to thrive?
+Boyi and Shuqi's life and their choices became a mainstay of Chinese philosophy and literature.
+They raise the question of why did they choose to give up fortune, power, and riches, and whether they would have regretted their choices near the end of their lives.
+Their starvation in the story, whilst various evildoers thrive, seems to contradict the common belief that Heaven rewards good and punishes evil.